Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 The list displays all variants.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Status*
   Status of the variant.
-The following statuses are available:
+The following options are available:
   - **Created after save**: The added variant is created after saving the product.
   - **Created**: The variant is already created.